delphikit/macosxapps/README.md

 Free
 1. [FileZilla](https://filezilla-project.org/) - FileZilla Client is a fast and reliable cross-platform FTP, FTPS and SFTP client with lots of useful features and an intuitive graphical user interface.
 2. [The Unarchiver](https://theunarchiver.com/) - Open any archive (.zip, .7z, .rar, etc.)

+## VM
+Free
+1. [UTM](https://mac.getutm.app/) - UTM is a full featured system emulator and virtual machine host for iOS and macOS.
+It is based off of QEMU.
+In short, it allows you to run Windows, Linux, and more on your Mac, iPhone, and iPad.
+More information at https://getutm.app/ and https://mac.getutm.app/